Take Action: Urge Congress to seek justice for Alex Odeh!

-Now is the time for Members of Congress to follow the lead of Congresswoman Sanchez and demand justice for Alex Odeh!
+Now is the time for Members of Congress to follow the lead of Congresswoman Sanchez and demand justice for Alex Odeh.

 The FBI’s investigation into Alex’s murder remains open.
 There is a reward of up to $1 million for information leading to an arrest and conviction.
 Yet, no arrests have been made despite the fact that the FBI identified members of the Jewish Defense League (JDL) as suspects shortly after the attack.

-ADC and the Arab-American community are deeply troubled that, despite all the available leads to resolving Alex’s murder, the perpetrators remain at large nearly three decades after the attack.
+ADC and the Arab-American community are deeply troubled that, despite all the available leads to resolving Alex’s murder, the perpetrators remain at large for nearly three decades after the tragic attack.
 ADC continues to seek support for Congressional hearings on the Alex Odeh case as well as greater support from the Department of Justice in investigating the case.

 Take a stand for justice now: Ask your Members of Congress to call on the Senate and House Judiciary Committees to hold new hearings to obtain justice for Alex Odeh.

 Click here to send an email letter to your Members of Congress.

 It is especially important for constituents of Judiciary Committee Members to contact their Members and demand justice for Alex Odeh.
 Check the list below to see if your Representatives are on the Judiciary Committee.

 Click here to see the House Judiciary Committee Members.